AI Use Cases/Logistics

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention policies for all LLM processing - your TMS and operational data never train public models.
+The system we deploy runs inside your own environment under your existing permissions, with zero-retention policies for all AI processing - your TMS and operational data never train public models.
 All data flows through encrypted channels and is processed in isolated environments.
-We follow FMCSA and C-TPAT security protocols because logistics operators handle sensitive freight data, customer contracts, and compliance records.
-Your account-health models and campaign recommendations stay within your environment; only aggregated, anonymized insights are retained for system improvement.
+Freight records, customer contracts, and compliance documentation stay inside your boundary, and the account-health models and campaign recommendations built from them stay within your environment as well.

 What is the timeframe to deploy AI account-based marketing?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
-Weeks 1-3 involve data integration and TMS/WMS connector setup; weeks 4-6 focus on building your account-health models and validating them against historical churn data; weeks 7-10 cover campaign automation setup and marketing workflow integration; week 11-14 includes testing and team training.
-Most logistics clients see measurable results within 60 days of go-live, with at-risk accounts identified and first targeted campaigns executing in week 3-4 post-deployment.
+Plan for a working system inside the first 100 days.
+Weeks 1-3 involve data integration and TMS/WMS connector setup; weeks 4-6 focus on building your account-health models and validating them against historical churn data; weeks 7-10 cover campaign automation setup and marketing workflow integration; weeks 11-14 include testing and team training.
+A rollout like this is scoped to show measurable results within 60 days of go-live, with at-risk accounts identified and the first targeted campaigns executing in weeks 3-4 post-deployment.

 What are the key benefits of using AI for account-based marketing in the logistics industry?